sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ---

-## openapi-generator-maven-plugin

-* There are many different Java source code generators
-  * Spring Boot 2 & 3, Micronaut, JAX-RS, ...
-* Plus interesting client options
-  * Javascript, Typescript, Swift, ...
-* Review the generated source code
-  * Generators are from varying quality

----

 ## OpenAPI Spring Boot Generator

 * Spring Boot 2 & 3 support
 * `delegatePattern` separates generated & written code
 * Skipping `openApiNullable` and additional Jackson library
 * `useTags` is nice since it generates an interface per tag
-* `hideGenerationTimestamp` to keep you and Git happy
+* `hideGenerationTimestamp` to keep you and Git

+^ Generated server code can used in production Generated code may be formatted and put under version control

 ---